arossia94/match2fit/README.md

 The runcards can be parsed into the SMEFiT format with [this script](https://github.com/LHCfitNikhef/smefit_release/blob/FCC_Feas_Rep/runcards/uv_models/write_runcards.py).

 Examples of the usage of this package can be found in the following scientific publications:
-- J. ter Hoeve, Alejo N. Rossia, et al, "The Automation of SMEFT-Assisted Constraints on UV-Complete Models" [arXiv:2309.04523, JHEP 01 (2024) 179](https://inspirehep.net/literature/2696156)
+- J. ter Hoeve, A. N. Rossia, et al, "The Automation of SMEFT-Assisted Constraints on UV-Complete Models" [arXiv:2309.04523, JHEP 01 (2024) 179](https://inspirehep.net/literature/2696156)
- - E. Celada, Alejo N. Rossia, et al, "Mapping the SMEFT at High-Energy Colliders: from LEP and the (HL-)LHC to the FCC-ee" [arXiv:2404.12809, JHEP 09 (2024) 091](https://inspirehep.net/literature/2779255)
+ - E. Celada, A. N. Rossia, et al, "Mapping the SMEFT at High-Energy Colliders: from LEP and the (HL-)LHC to the FCC-ee" [arXiv:2404.12809, JHEP 09 (2024) 091](https://inspirehep.net/literature/2779255)
  - The ECFA Higgs/Electroweak/Top Factory Study
  - FCC Feasibility Report
- - J. ter Hoeve, Alejo N. Rossia, et al, "Connecting Scales: RGE Effects in the SMEFT at the LHC and Future Colliders" [arXiv:2502.20453](https://inspirehep.net/literature/2895783)
+ - J. ter Hoeve, A. N. Rossia, et al, "Connecting Scales: RGE Effects in the SMEFT at the LHC and Future Colliders" [arXiv:2502.20453, JHEP 06 (2025) 125](https://inspirehep.net/literature/2895783)
- - J. ter Hoeve, Alejo N. Rossia, et al, "The Higgs trilinear coupling in the SMEFT at the HL-LHC and the FCC-ee" [arxiv:2504.05974](https://inspirehep.net/literature/2909430)
+ - J. ter Hoeve, A. N. Rossia, et al, "The Higgs trilinear coupling in the SMEFT at the HL-LHC and the FCC-ee" [arxiv:2504.05974, Phys.
+Rev. D 112 (2025) 1, 013008](https://inspirehep.net/literature/2909430)
+ - FCC Collaboration, "Future Circular Collider Feasibility Study Report: Volume 1, Physics, Experiments, Detectors" [arxiv:2505.00272, Eur.Phys.J.
+C 85 (2025) 12, 1468](https://inspirehep.net/literature/2917350)
+ - J. Altmann, A. N. Rossia, et al, "ECFA Higgs, electroweak, and top Factory Study" [arxiv:2506.15390, CERN Yellow Rep. Monogr.
+5 (2025)](https://inspirehep.net/literature/2936712)
+ - L. Mantani, P. Olgoso, A. N. Rossia, "The effect of two-loop SMEFT RGEs at future colliders" [arxiv:2604.16599](https://inspirehep.net/literature/3147050)
+ - T. Armadillo, A. N. Rossia, et al, "New Physics Reach through Precision at Future Colliders: a Multi-Pronged Approach" [arxiv:2604.16596](https://inspirehep.net/literature/3147037)

 # Citation